OSMLatam/OSM-Notes-Ingestion/README.md

 # Monitoring

-To monitor and valida the executions are correct, periodically you can run the `processCheckPlanetNotes.sh`.
+To monitor and validate that executions are correct, periodically you can run the `processCheckPlanetNotes.sh`.
 This will create 2 tables, one for notes and one for comments, with the suffix `_check`.
-By querying the tables with and without the suffix, you can get the differences; however it only works around 0h where the planet file is published.
+By querying the tables with and without the suffix, you can get the differences; however, it only works around 0h where the planet file is published.
 This will compare the differences between the API process and the Planet.

-If you find many differences, specially very old ones, it means the script failed in the past, and the best is to recreate the database with the `processPlanetNotes.sh` script, but also create an issue for the project, providing as much informaction as possible.
+If you find many differences, especially very old ones, it means the script failed in the past, and the best is to recreate the database with the `processPlanetNotes.sh` script, but also create an issue for the project, providing as much information as possible.

 # Help